 Step 10: Marketo system to manage Last Touch to First Touch data.

 You will need a workflow to update the First Touch field in case it is empty.
-While you could just try to overwrite it from the hidden field (and use Field Blocking), this is less risky in my opinion.
+While you could just try to overwrite it from the hidden field (and use Field Blocking), this is less risky in our opinion.

 Step 11: SFDC Campaign Member Objects